 There are so many types of shelters you can make with a tarp, and it can be quite overwhelming to figure out which ones are best.
 Some tarp structures are easy to put up, some are ideal for camping in, and some would leave you drenched in a downpour.

 Tarps tents are versatile and essential for campers.
-Find out what the best tarp tent designs are and how to make them!
+Check out our tarp shelter ideas and find out how to make a tarp tent!

 Tarp tent designs and when to use them